nuzonnah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permission to the owner of the file
+adds execute permissions to owner and group owner, and read permissions to other users